TOEFL 2026 Writing

 What is the Write an Email task on the TOEFL 2026?

 Write an Email is one of three tasks in the TOEFL 2026 Writing section.
 You read a short scenario (about 90 words) describing an academic or campus situation, then write a complete email response addressing 3 required bullet points within 7 minutes.
 Target word count is 80 to 120 words.
-It is scored on a 0 to 5 rubric across four dimensions: task response, tone and register, organization, and language use.
+It is scored on a 0 to 5 rubric across four dimensions: purposeful communication, social conventions and tone, language use, and organization.

 How long is the Write an Email task on the TOEFL 2026?